-It’s important, before you begin making gift baskets, to know who will buy.
-Don’t know how to proceed?
+It’s important, before you begin making gift baskets and gift boxes, to know who will buy.
 Here’s how to find the perfect gift basket customer.

 A basic sales question and answer